-A scholar of feminist and postcolonial history, Katie Pickles has published four monographs, six co-edited collections and over 150 journal articles, chapters in books, high impact popular press articles and book reviews on aspects of gender, empire, heroines, national identity and decolonisation.
+Katie Pickles has published four monographs, six co-edited collections and over 150 journal articles, chapters in books, high impact popular press articles and book reviews on aspects of gender, feminism, empire, heroines, national identity, environment and decolonisation.
 The award of a James Cook Research Fellowship (2017) recognised Katie’s national and international standing in her research area.

-Katie is an expert on female imperialism (Female Imperialism and National Identity) and the life, death and commemoration of Edith Cavell (Transnational Outrage).
+Katie is an expert on Heroines in History (A Thousand Faces), female imperialism (Female Imperialism and National Identity) and the life, death and commemoration of Edith Cavell (Transnational Outrage).
 Her research on landscape, power and culture in Christchurch advanced original ideas about decolonisation (Christchurch Ruptures).

 - Pickles K. (2022) Heroines in History: A Thousand Faces.
 Routledge.